 It may be inherited as an

 or trait.
-It is found in approximately 1 in 700 individuals of European origin.
+It is usually found in people of European origin.
 It is less common in people of other ethnicities.

 Many people with selective IgA deficiency have no symptoms.

 If a person does have symptoms, they may include frequent episodes of:

 - Conjunctivitis (eye infection)

 - Gastrointestinal inflammation, including (, , and a

 - Mouth infection